 Although these practices can certainly be used within sex itself, they don’t have to be.
 Jing and sexual energy exist within us at all times, and Qi Gong and meditation is a great way to work with it outside of sex.

 Many of these Taoist teachings can be practiced at any time or any place.
 Many of them look very similar to other Qi Gong practices and can be used to cultivate and integrate our energy whenever we feel that it would be helpful.
 By learning how to cultivate and circulate sexual vitality, our entire beings can flourish.

 Nothing in life is more important than love, and Valentine’s Day is a wonderful opportunity to welcome that wisdom.
 Whether that means tapping into your gratitude for friends and family or exploring how Taoist practices can elevate your romantic partnership, take some time this Valentine’s Day to really appreciate the presence of love in your life.

 This is not just a workshop for sex.
 It’s a powerful experience for growth and transformation in all parts of your life.
 Clothes will be left on and all exercises are intended to be comfortable for everyone.
-This a great workshop to attend with a partner, but individuals will also greatly benefit from Lee’s teachings.
-Taoist Sexual Secrets really teaches some of the most powerful and fascinating practices that Qi Gong has to offer, so click below to learn more or sign up!
+This a great workshop to do with a partner, but individuals will also greatly benefit from Lee’s teachings alone.
+Taoist Sexual Secrets really teaches some of the most powerful and fascinating practices that Qi Gong has to offer, so click below to learn more and start practicing today.